- Search The Registry

 Born in Everett, Massachusetts, he graduated from Everett High School in 1956, where he won the high school oratorical contest his senior year.
 While attending Shaw University, he was called to the ministry and received his B.A. in 1963.
-During that time, Sampson was president of the Shaw student body and the campus, city, and state chapters of the NAACP.
+During that time, Sampson was president of the Shaw student body and the NAACP campus, city, and state chapters.
 He was arrested during Raleigh's student sit-ins and was selected by his fellow students to introduce the first public accommodations bill in North Carolina history.

-He was Martin Luther King's National Housing Director, traveling to Europe to look at Industrial Housing Systems.
+He was Martin Luther King's National Housing Director, traveling to Europe to examine Industrial Housing Systems.
 He brought the first model affordable home to Chicago's West Side in a joint venture with the Amish Community of Nappanee, Indiana.

 Reverend Sampson became pastor of Fernwood United Methodist Church in Chicago in 1975, where he continues today.
 He played an essential role in the campaign of Mayor Harold Washington as a member of the Task Force for Black Political Empowerment.